What is the Celebration of Scholarship?

 All students from Shawnee State are eligible to present if they have a faculty sponsor to mentor them through the process.
 Presentations may be done individually or in small groups.

 Oral sessions are presented in both panel and discussion format.
-Each individual or group should plan on fifteen minutes per individual or fifteen minutes per small group.
-Presentations are grouped together on the day of the event by the Celebration of Scholarship committee, and students who commit should take that obligation seriously as a professional endeavor.
+Each individual or group should plan on 15-minute presentations.
+Presentations are grouped together by the Celebration of Scholarship committee, and students who commit should take that obligation seriously as a professional endeavor.

 Phone: (740) 351-3144